 Also known as Rev-ErbA, this is a transcriptional regulator involved in both the core circadian clock and peripheral circadian rhythms (liver, skeletal muscles).

-Guanine nucleotide binding protein (GNB3) is a component of intracellular signaling and is expressed in the pituitary gland with a circadian rhythm.[ref]
+Guanine nucleotide-binding protein (GNB3), a component of intracellular signaling, is expressed in the pituitary gland with a circadian rhythm.[ref]

-Before I even get started here, let me recommend that if you are under the care of a physician or psychiatrist for a mood disorder, you should always talk to your doctor before making any changes.
-Like I mentioned in the intro to this article, many antidepressants work through modifying your circadian clock, so please consider these seemingly simple lifehacks in the same context as trying an antidepressant drug.
+If you are under the care of a physician or psychiatrist for one or more mood disorders, you should always talk to your doctor before making any changes.
+Many antidepressants work by modifying your circadian clock, so please consider these seemingly simple Lifehacks in the same context as trying an antidepressant drug.

 The two biggest lifestyle factors for setting circadian rhythm are the timing of light exposure and the timing of eating.
 These are both considered ‘zeitgebers’ or ways of entraining the molecular circadian clock.